Skip to main content

 Stuart was a Physics student at Exeter in the late 1960s, completing his undergraduate degree in 1967 and then returning for his PhD in 1971.
 He was a committed and loyal supporter of the University, volunteering his time as a member of the Alumni Annual Fund Disbursement Panel, and making regular gifts to support student societies as well as sporting projects.
 In recognition of Stuart’s legacy and long-term support, a teaching space in the Physics building was named in his honour at a special event.
 The Stuart Handley Teaching Laboratory is designed as a space for faculty and students to be inspired by learning.
 A group of Stuart’s friends, including alumni who graduated alongside Stuart, joined staff from the Physics department at the opening.

-In the sections below you can find out more about the tax benefits of leaving a gift in your Will, the various ways you can leave a Gift in your Will to the University, how we can work with you to put your legacy wishes into words, and the free Will drafting service our Law School offers for alumni in England and Wales.
+In the sections below you can find out more about the tax benefits of leaving a gift in your Will, the various ways you can leave a Gift in your Will to the University and how we can work with you to put your legacy wishes into words.
 Just click on each section to expand it and read all the details.

 Leaving a gift in your Will to the University of Exeter is tax efficient, as we are an exempt charity.
 Gifts are typically deducted from the value of your estate before inheritance tax is calculated.
 By donating 10% of your Will to charity, your inheritance tax may reduce further from 40% to 36% on the taxable part of your ‘estate’.